fortinet/fortigate-autoscale/azure_template_deployment/README.md

-# FortiGate Autoscale Azure QuickStart Template
+# FortiGate Autoscale for Azure Deployment Package

 This folder contains a set of necessary resources to deploy FortiGate Autoscale using Azure.